PikasXYZ/OpenAI-convenient-chatBOT/README.md

  ㅤ

-3. Scroll the scrollbar to the bottom directly and patiently wait for something being printed under the code.
+3. Scroll the scrollbar to the bottom directly and patiently wait for something to be printed under the code.

  ㅤ
 <p align="center">